GandalftheGUI/archive-integrity/README.md

 - Developers archiving source code, builds, or release artifacts
 - Anyone keeping records that must remain unaltered over time

-## Who this is not for
+## What this isn't

-- **Active working storage** — if your files change frequently by design, every change looks like a problem
+- **Active working storage** — if your files change frequently by design, every change will look like a problem
-- **Primary backup verification** — this tool does not back anything up; it only tells you if what you have has changed
-- **Replacing a backup strategy** — you still need backups; this tells you whether those backups are intact
+- **A replacement for backups** — if this tool detects corruption or missing files, you need a backup to recover them.
+It tells you something is wrong; it cannot fix it

 ## How it works